praveenksekaran/StudyofAI/CreatingLora.md

 ![image](https://github.com/user-attachments/assets/1fab3cd5-f52c-446a-8862-73974f12ac4e)

 - Steps/Cycle is called epoch
-- to understand "repeats", understand this : to train a SD1.5 loRA model you will train for 2000-3000 step.
+- For good results in SD1.5 loRA model you will train for 2000-3000 step.
-- "repeat" means: How many times to repeat the dataset in 1 training cycle. (note there are 30 sample images in my dataset)
+- "repeat" means: How many times to repeat the dataset in 1 training cycle.
-- "Batch Size": is a demominator on the sample images.
+- "Batch Size": is a demominator in the epoch formulae
 - (sample images/batch size) * Repeats = steps/cycle or Epoch
 - Chose your "repeats" based on the "batch size" which you will choose in "paraments" tab.
 - batch size of 2 is ideal, but 1 works as well